nubbsterr/ELK-SIEM-Setup/README.md

 Congrats!
 You're one step closer to a lovely homelab setup.
 Let's continue to our next step of our journey; installing and Configuring Elasticsearch.

 # Installing and Configuring Elasticsearch
+Before we even get to starting anything, go into your VirtualBox menu and select the 3 bars next to your VM, then select `Snapshots`.
+Click `Take` and name the snapshot however you like.
+Congratulations, you have just implemented a failsafe in case you break your VM somehow. <strong>I strongly recommend you regularly take snapshots of your VM when you reach checkpoints in this guide.</strong>

 Once you reboot your system, continue to logging in as your user.
 When you're in, your screen should look something like this:
 ![Voila](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/login-complete.png)